uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Land, language, culture, and identity are inseparable from spirituality; all are necessary elements of a whole way of being, of living on the land as Indigenous peoples.
 As Survivor and Anishinaabe Elder Fred Kelly has explained,

-To take the territorial lands away from a people whose very spirit is so intrinsically connected to Mother Earth was to actually dispossess them of their very soul and being; it was to destroy whole Indigenous nations.
+> To take the territorial lands away from a people whose very spirit is so intrinsically connected to Mother Earth was to actually dispossess them of their very soul and being; it was to destroy whole Indigenous nations.
-Weakened by disease and separated from their traditional foods and medicines, First Nations peoples had no defence against further government encroachments on their lives.
+Weakened by disease and separated from their traditional foods and medicines, First Nations peoples had no<!--x-->
+defence against further government encroachments on their lives.
 Yet they continued to abide by the terms of the treaties trusting in the honour of the Crown to no avail.
 They were mortally wounded in mind, body, heart, and spirit that turned them into the walking dead.